Applicant information 2026

 Accommodation and meals

 If you are coming to King’s for your interview and it is not possible for you to make the round trip to Cambridge in a single day, we may be able to offer you free overnight accommodation as well as dinner (on your day of arrival) and breakfast (on the day of your interview) in College.
 We are only able to offer accommodation to applicants and not to any accompanying parents, guardians or friends.
-Applicants who need overnight accommodation should let us know using the reply form included with the email interview invitation.
+Applicants who need overnight accommodation should let us know on the King's College Applicant Form.
 We only offer accommodation on the night before the interview.

 Travelling to Cambridge